ElysiaAvery/pig-dice/README.md

 * Example Output: game{player1, player2, die}

-On a die roll of one, the current player's turn score = 0 Program will create a die that can roll 1-6
+On a die roll of one, the current player's turn score = 0
 * Example Input: 1
 * Example Output: player1.turnscore = 0